Cherry MX Red (MX1A) vs Cherry MX2A Red – Klassieke Linear vs Vernieuwde MX2A Linear

 1. Construction & Materials

-• Cherry MX2A Red – Updated MX2A housing with optimized rail guidance, revised spring and factory lubrication.
-The switch is designed to feel smoother, more stable and more consistent, with less wobble and less variation between keys.
+• Cherry MX2A Red – Updated MX2A housing with optimized rails, adjusted spring behavior, and factory lubrication.
+Designed for smoother, more consistent travel.

 2. Technical Specifications